microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationsubmission-unsubmit.md

 Indicate that a student wants to work on the submission of the assignment after it was turned in.

-This will change the status of the submission from "submitted" to "working".
-During the submit process, all the resources will be copied from submittedResources to the workingResources bucket.
+This method changes the status of the submission from `submitted` to `working`.
+During the submit process, all the resources are copied from **submittedResources** to  **workingResources**.
 The teacher will be looking at the working resources list for grading.

 A teacher can also unsubmit a student's assignment on their behalf.